rqbazan/corona-map-api/readme.md

-# ES6 Template
+# Corona Map API

+The REST API Service to manage data about the Coronavirus in Peru.
+You can see `typedefs.js` files to see the data schemas/interfaces.

 ## How to setup de project?

-Run `npm install` to install all the dependencies
+1. Run `npm install` to install all the dependencies
+2. Follow the `.env.example` structure to create your `.env` file

 ## How to run the project?